Watch and in time

 stalk with leaves) and slit it carefully

-from the bottom and put one end
+from the bottom and put each side

-in separate test tubes (with different
+in a separate test tube with different

-food colorings).
+food coloring.
 Your flower

 (or celery) should have petals (or

-leaves) in two different colors.
+leaves) of two different colors.

 Did you know that